- How it Works

-Robustness – Protocols are robust and maintain high assay sensitivity with effective contamination control, minimising the chances of false positive/negative results and misdiagnoses
+Robustness – Protocols are robust and maintain high assay sensitivity with effective contamination control, minimizing the chances of false positive/negative results and misdiagnoses

 Sample provenance – Samples are tracked throughout the experiment, avoiding human error in data recording which can also lead to false positive/negative results

 In silico simulation – Any errors in the protocol can be identified and fixed prior to execution, ensuring experimental success and saving valuable resources otherwise wasted on trial runs

 Design of Experiments (DoE) optimization – Rapid DoE optimization of protocols helps to speed up assay validation, while reducing the amount of viral material needed

 Cloud environment – This facilitates data sharing between groups and organizations

 Ease of use – it does not require any coding skills or extensive training and is easy to deploy